 This trend is further seen in the pulls of the residuals and velocities in Fig.~\ref{fig:pulls}.
-The pulls of Hubble residuals and velocities are similar for the two fitting methods, except for the \simu{P23} simulation, where we see that the distribution is not Gaussian.
-In addition to the visual inspection, we compute the skewness $\gamma$ and excess kurtosis $\kappa$ of the distribution ($\gamma=\kappa=0$ for a Gaussian distribution).
-While the skewness of Hubble residuals is close to zero for the \simu{COH}, \simu{G10} and \simu{C11} simulations, for the \simu{P23} simulation we measure $\gamma_\mathrm{Simp}\sim0.54$ for the simple method and $\gamma_\mathrm{BBC}=0.34$ for the BBC method.
-For the kurtosis values we observe that in the Hubble residuals of the \simu{COH} simulation $\kappa_\mathrm{Simp}\sim\kappa_\mathrm{BBC}\sim0.09$; in the \simu{G10} simulation $\kappa_\mathrm{Simp}\sim\kappa_\mathrm{BBC}\sim0.11$; in the \simu{C11} simulation $\kappa_\mathrm{Simp}\sim0.05$ and $\kappa_\mathrm{BBC}\sim0.04$; and for the \simu{P23} simulation $\kappa_\mathrm{Std}\sim1.6$ and $\kappa_\mathrm{BBC}\sim-0.23$.
-The deviations from zero of the skewness and kurtosis excess for the \simu{P23} are pointing out the presence of non-Gaussianities.
-These non-Gaussianities in the Hubble diagram distributions are propagated to estimated velocity distributions.
+The pulls of Hubble residuals and velocities are similar for the scatter models of \simu{COH}, \simu{G10}, and \simu{C11} when using both of the two fitting methods.
+For the \simu{P23} simulation, visual inspection shows that the pull distribution deviates from a Gaussian.
+To quantify this, we compute the skewness $\gamma$ and excess kurtosis $\kappa$ of the distribution ($\gamma=\kappa=0$ for a Gaussian distribution).
+Although the skewness of the Hubble residuals distribution is close to zero for \simu{COH}, \simu{G10}, and \simu{C11}, for \simu{P23} we measure $\gamma_\mathrm{Simp}\sim0.54$ when using the simple fitting method and $\gamma_\mathrm{BBC}=0.34$ when using the BBC fitting method.
+Similarly, the kurtosis values of the Hubble residuals distribution for \simu{COH}, \simu{G10}, and \simu{C11} are relatively low, ranging between $\sim$~0.04--0.12 compared to the value of $\sim1.62$ found for \simu{P23} when using the simple fitting method.
+This excess of kurtosis seems to be mitigated when using the BBC fitting method, with a value of $\sim-0.23$.
+The deviations from zero of the skewness and kurtosis excess in \simu{P23} point to the presence of non-Gaussianities.
 This is expected, since the \citetalias{brout_its_2021} intrinsic scatter model used in the \simu{P23} simulation has dust-based color dependence that introduces non-Gaussian scatter.